vemonet/libre-chat/docs/use-docker.md

 Libre Chat is available as a [docker image](https://github.com/vemonet/libre-chat/pkgs/container/libre-chat), it is recommended to use docker for deploying in production as it uses gunicorn to run multiple workers.

+!!!
+Warning "Shared memory for multiple users"

+    Memory of the chatbot is shared betweem the users that are on the same worker.

 ## ⚡ Quickstart

 If you just want to quickly deploy it using the pre-trained model `Llama-2-7B-Chat-GGML`, you can use docker: